sshtools/tinytemplate/README.md

  * `null` evaluates as false.
  * Empty string `""` evaluates as false.
  * Any number with a zero value evaluates as false.
+ * An empty list evaluates as false, a list with any elements evaluates as true.
  * All other values evaluate as true.

 If there is no such condition, and no such variable, then checks will be made to see if any such